omni-us/jsonargparse/README.rst

 Parsing config files with :py:meth:`.ArgumentParser.parse_path` or :py:meth:`.ArgumentParser.parse_string` is also possible.
-The config file is not required to specify a value for :code:`subcommand`.
+The config file is not required to specify a value for ``subcommand``.
 For the example parser above a valid yaml would be:

 .. code-block:: yaml